MicrosoftDocs/fabric-docs/docs/get-started/item-ownership-take-over.md

 Some connections that use the previous item owner's credentials might stop working if the new item owner doesn't have access to the connection.
 In such cases, you might see a warning message.

 In this scenario, the new item owner can fix connections by going into the item and replacing the connection with a new or existing connection.
-Shortcuts can be fixed by going into the **Shortcuts** tab in item settings and replacing the details of the connection used.
 The steps for this procedure in common item types are described in the following sections.

 ### KQL Queryset